A Unique Prototype – The Second Weems Made

 Weems prototype dorage rouge crown

 The case hallmarks on the silver case of this second piece feature the following: a silver 925 stamp, AB for (Arthur Baume), an O which denotes the year 1929 and the other symbol recognizes imported silver along with a “1” stamp on the left of the case.
-The watch incredibly features its original strap and solid silver hallmarked buckle.
+The watch incredibly features its original pigskin strap and solid silver hallmarked buckle.

 Weems prototype